One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 Direction A · Magazine Style

-Homepage — Header title + Featured report + Three-column secondary articles + Numbered list + Newsletter
+Homepage — Header title + Featured story + Three-column secondary articles + Numbered list + Newsletter

-Article page — Full single post with table of contents, drop cap, introduction, code blocks, comments, related articles
+Article page — Full single post with table of contents, drop cap, introduction, code blocks, comments, related posts

 Category page — 2×2 large image index